webpack/webpack.js.org/content/get-started/index.md

 ```
 T> If a `webpack.config.js` is present, `webpack` command picks it up by default.

 The config file allows for all the flexibility in using webpack.
-We can add loaders, plugins, resolve options and many other enhancements to our bundles using this configuration file.
+We can add loader rules, plugins, resolve options and many other enhancements to our bundles using this configuration file.

 ## Using webpack with npm